P1xt/p1xt-guides/projects/android/CapstoneStage1-Design.md

 * Key Considerations
 * Next Steps: Required Tasks
 5. Download the completed document as a PDF, and save it as: "**Capstone_Stage1.pdf**"
-6. Submit the PDF document in a zip file or from a GitHub repo through the project submission portal.

 ## Project Rubric

-Your project will be evaluated by a Udacity Code Reviewer according to <a href="https://review.udacity.com/#!/projects/4041218607/rubric" target="_blank">this rubric</a>.
+<a href="https://review.udacity.com/#!/projects/4041218607/rubric" target="_blank">project rubric</a>.

 Be sure to review it thoroughly before you submit.
 All criteria must "meet specifications" in order to pass.

-Continue to the next node for submission and evaluation instructions.

-## Submission and Evaluation

-Your project will be evaluated by a Udacity Code Reviewer according to the rubric in the previous node.
-Be sure to review it thoroughly before you submit.
-All criteria must "meet specifications" in order to pass.

 **Note**:  Please make sure you **clean** your project before creating a zip file or pushing code to a GitHub repository.
 You can clean your project by following the instructions given in **[this](https://goo.gl/8lgeV5)** link.

-If you are using GitHub to host your projects, please make sure the code you want to submit for review is in the **master** branch of your repository.

-**IMPORTANT: If you're submitting via a public Github repository, please make sure any external API key that you utilize, has been removed from your code.**  It's highly unsafe (and often breaks the Terms of Service) to include API keys in public repos, so you need to remove yours.
+**IMPORTANT: If you're working in a public Github repository, please make sure any external API key that you utilize, has been removed from your code.**  It's highly unsafe (and often breaks the Terms of Service) to include API keys in public repos, so you need to remove yours.
 You can add a note in a README file where a reviewer should go to insert their API key.
 Reviewers have been trained to expect this situation.

-When you're ready to submit your project, click on Udacity in the navigation bar at the top your screen to return to your Udacity Home.
-Then, locate and expand the project you'd like to submit.
-Click on the button to submit your project.
-You can view the submission process in more detail <a href="https://docs.google.com/document/d/1sfMGTlUxxkcZM6iRXbVZ45vPPZGRD4qEp3ENBGSmZ_o/pub?embedded=true" target="_blank">here</a>.

-If you have any problems submitting your project, please email us at **android-project@udacity.com**.
-Due to the high volume of submissions, the turnaround for your project can take **up to a week**.

-Each Android ND project will be reviewed against the<a href="http://udacity.github.io/android-nanodegree-guidelines/core.html" target="_blank"> Common Project Requirements</a>, in addition to its project-specific rubric.